I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 2. Import from External BI to AI/BI (Beta feature)

-From the username menu in the upper right of the workspace, open Previews and enable "Import from External BI to AI/BI".
+From the username menu at the top right of the workspace, open Previews and enable "Import from External BI to AI/BI".

 https://docs.databricks.com/aws/en/admin/workspace-settings/manage-previews